DenisseUrenda/DS-Portfolio/UTEP-Survey.md

 Based on the figure shown above, for those hispanic who have never delay their completion of degree, the frequency of difficulty to concentrate on school seems to be higher for males than for females.
 On the othe hand, the frequency of difficulty to concentrate on school for those students who have delayed their completion of degree by one or more semesters seems to be equally likely for males than for females in hispanic students.
 Non-hispanic students rarely have delayed their completion of degree for both genders.

 > Hispanic students are more likely to delay their completion of degree than non-hispanic students.
-The frequency of difficulty to concentrate on school is higher for males than females for those who have never delay their completion of degree.
+The frequency of difficulty to concentrate on school is higher in proportion for males than females for those who have never delay their completion of degree.

 ![](Image/ethn-gend-diff-delay-1.png)